Patriotic Union of Kurdistan: Conflicts

+Leadership crisis and split-offs

+Originally a centre-left party opposing the conservative tribalism of the Kurdistan Democratic Party, the PUK developed into a similarly tribalistic vehicle for the political ambitions of Jalal Talabani and his family.
+In 2009, influential PUK politician Nawshirwan Mustafa left the party, frustrated by widespread tribalism and corruption within the party.
+He proceeded to found the Gorran Movement, which in turn presented itself as an alternative to the corrupt politics of PUK and KDP.

+After the founder and leader of the PUK, Jalal Talabani, died in 2017, a struggle for the leadership of the party ignited between Jalal's son Bafel Talabani and the then co-president Lahur Sheikh Jangi.
+On the PUK's fourth congress in December 2019, Sheikh Jangi received the most votes for the General Leadership Council.
+In a compromise, he and Bafel were proclaimed co-presidents.
+In July 2021, Bafel shut down a media outlet close to Sheikh Jangi and ousted several important commanders from the counter-terrorism and intelligence units of the PUK, who were seen as affiliates of him.
+Shortly after, Bafel was declared the sole leader of the party.
+In November, Lahur Sheikh Jangi was expelled from the PUK along a few others and Bafel took full control over the party's finances.
+Sheikh Jangi filed a lawsuit against the expulsion.
+In February 2023, a court in Erbil ruled, that the ouster from the co-presidency was contradicted PUK's internal regulation and reinstated him.
+A day after however, on 21 February, the judicial authority on Iraqi elections in Baghdad declared Bafel Talabani the sole leader of the PUK.

+After that, Sheikh Jangi proceeded to work on founding his own party.
+His new party, the People's Front received its license from the interior ministry on 17 January 2024 and was joined by several former PUK-members from Lahur's wing.

 Structure

 A Co-Presidents are elected by the General Leadership Council.
 The PUK has 36 branches throughout Iraqi Kurdistan and draws membership from a broad cross-section of Kurdish society.
 The membership of the PUK, based on statistics compiled in September 1998, stands at 800,280 members and associates.
 The PUK contested the 1992 elections for the Kurdistan National Assembly, and the party list acquired 423,682 votes of the total of 957,469 valid votes cast - giving the PUK commanding majority in three of Kurdistan Region's four provinces.
 The PUK is a member of the Socialist International.
 Kosrat Rasul Ali was elected as the leader of the Supreme Political Council at the party congress in December 2019 and Lahur Talabany and Bafel Talabany were elected as Co-Presidents in February 2020 to lead the party.

 Organizational structure

 The PUK's structure consists of 8 bureaus: